akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 .stringify() // COUNT(Id) alias
 ```

 ## DynamicSOQLConditionBlock
 <a name="DynamicSOQLConditionBlock">

 ### Constructors
 <a name="DynamicSOQLConditionBlock_Constructors">

-The following are constructors for DynamicSOQL.
+The following are constructors for DynamicSOQLConditionBlock.

 - `DynamicSOQLConditionBlock(String operator)`